jellyfin/jellyfin-media-player/for-web-developers.md

      - `checkForUpdates: boolean`: Allows user to disable update check plugin script.
          - This has no effect if you don't use the update script.
      - `enableInputRepeat: boolean`: Allows disabling repeating of control inputs.
-     - `forceExternalWebclient: boolean`: Allows the user to connect to external webclients even if the bundled one is available.
-         - This has not landed in a released version yet.
      - `userWebClient: string`: Hidden option.
 Set it back to an empty string to allow the user to select a different webclient path.
  - Plugins Section (`plugins`):
      - `skipintro: boolean`: Enables or disabled the plugin.
 You likely won't use this.